 This stunning city served as a crossroads between many different trade routes in the late 1st century BCE, but what makes this city truly unforgettable is its amazing architecture.
 Many of its tombs and other buildings are made with intricate stonework.
 While some buildings are free standing, many are carved out of the side of mountains and rockfaces.
 It also has a complex hydraulic engineering system throughout the city.
 The people that lived here during its early years were known for their skilled craftsmanship of textiles, metals, and pottery.

 Angkor Wat was the former epicenter of the Khmer kingdom in what is now known as Cambodia.
 This massive temple complex is the largest religious monument in the world.
-The temple complex and the surrounding city began construction in the 9th century, but its main temple was erected in the 12th century.
+The temple complex and the surrounding city began construction in the 9th century (not technically 'the Ancient World,' fine) and its main temple was erected in the 12th century.
 Khmer King Suryavarman II transformed the temple from a monument to the Hindu god Vishnu to a Buddhist temple toward the end of the 12th century.